josteist/Compadre/README.md

  [1] 54 55 56 57 58 59 60 61 62 63 64 65 66 67 68 69 70 71 72 73 74

 ```
-So the samples for the `d18_cor` impact on extinction rate is in `fc$Chain[,6]`. `varInx` are indexes for the standard deviations of the random effects for speciation, extinction and sampling (here 7,8 and 9). `**ReInx` are the indexes for the random effects.
+So the samples for the `d18O` impact on extinction rate is in `fc$Chain[,6]`. `varInx` are indexes for the standard deviations of the random effects for speciation, extinction and sampling (here 7,8 and 9). `**ReInx` are the indexes for the random effects.

-## In development.
-This package is not entirely finished yet, but most functionality should be there.
-If you experience troubles, have tips or comments, feel free to contact me.
+## About the package
+The general approach and methodological details are presented in **Compadre - estimating the drivers and dynamics of macroevolutionary change** submitted to Systematic Biology.

+If you discover bugs or have wishes for improvements or changes, please do not hesitate to contact me.
+I'm also always in the mood for interesting collaborations.